Chennai - The Soul of South India

 Chennai, the gateway to South India, is a marvelous gift that Tamil Nadu embraces.
 Chennai holds the legacy of rich cultural heritage imbibed in its great arts, music and dance forms, people, and cuisines, drawing the quality of 'Unity in Diversity' from its original country India.
 Chennai, as a cosmopolitan metropolis, reflects the confluence of all the many cultures that thrive inside its borders.
 The city's citizens, who live in complete harmony with one another, confirm that a diverse culture exists, but not at the expense of Chennai's serenity and tranquility.
 The festivals envelop Chennai in the joy and passion of the festivities.
 A number of monuments silently depict the city's great history, and the traditional art forms they preserved and continued to keep alive.

 The Chennai metropolitan area is home to around 11 million people.
-The majority of the local citizens are Tamils, but there is a large minority of other South Asian demographic groupings, such as Telugu, Bengalis, Punjabis, and Anglo-Indians.
-As a result, the majority of the people regard Tamil as their official language, with Telugu a distant second.
+The majority of the people regard Tamil as their official language, with Telugu a distant second.
 However, if you speak English, staying in Chennai should not be an issue.
 In terms of religion, while there are some Muslims and Christians in Chennai, the vast bulk of the population is Hindu.
 They take their faith very seriously, as seen by the city's hundreds of temples.
 This also means that there are numerous festivals held throughout the year, and everyone is welcome to attend!
 The most important festival is Thai Pongal (Harvest Festival), which takes place over seven days in January.
 Also, Deepavali is the festival of lights.
 In Chennai, the festival is celebrated with great excitement and pomp over five days.
 The city comes alive with lights and diyas, as people of all ages celebrate the auspicious event by setting off firecrackers.

 Economy and Administration